greglobinski/gatsby-starter-base/README (conflicted).md

 If you find this idea of progressively enhanced versions of a starter do not forget to give the repo a Star.
 Thank you.

-Feel free to leave the feedback, tweet me or open an issue.
+Feel free to leave feedback by opening an issue.

 ## License